planetarium/libplanet-explorer-frontend/README.md

 Development (without server)
 ----------------------------

-Copy *.env.development* (which contains the defaults) to *.env.local*, and open the copied *.env.development* file and change the value of
+Copy *.env.development* (which contains the defaults) to *.env.local*, and open the copied *.env.development* file and change the
-`GRAPHQL_ENDPOINT_URI` to refer to our demo server.
+`NEXT_PUBLIC_GRAPHQL_ENDPOINTS` list to refer to our demo server.
 The demo server URI can be found in the first line of *DEPLOYMENTS.tsv*.

 Then, install the dependencies and build the app: